joaogenio/knowledge-maps/README.md

 config.ini
 ```

-4. (Optional) Add API keys to the following files:
+4. Add API keys to the following files:
 ```
 .../knowledge-maps/mkm/knowledge/api_utils/config.json
 .../knowledge-maps/mkm/knowledge/api_utils/config.ini
 ```

+**(IMPORTANT)** Scopus API synchronization only works when executing the program from within an authorized organization (e.g. University), or through a VPN.
+Get your API key [here](https://dev.elsevier.com/).

+Contact the [Ciência Vitae](https://www.cienciavitae.pt/servicos/) team for an API key.

 5. Apply Django's models to the database.